farhiyamali/CodePathProject/README.md

 [I did not use any outside resources]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [I encountered a challenge with the audio playing.
-It seems like everything worked except for the sound output.
-I then realizes it was an issue wih my computer because I continously compared the project spec with my code.]
+The buttons would also remain lit per turn.
+I continously compared my code to the project spec for two days.
+I then contacted Code Path's team and was able to resolve my issue.
+My code was correct, however I was using Safari which was not compatible for this project. ]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Are most webpages just a combiantion of html and css?
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Are most webpages just a combination of html and css?
 Is it literally just paragraphs and header put together?
 How do you imput user data into a webpage and constantly update said user data?]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[If I had a few more hours, I would work on impleteing levels to this game.
+[If I had a few more hours, I would work on implementing levels to this game.
 Once you complete a level more buttons will appear.
-I would also have more than one sound played per each cycle. ]
+I would also have more than one sound played per each cycle.]